OfficeDev/TrainingContent/O3658-9 Replacement of files deployed via Modules/Lab.md

     ![54403-Student folder](Images/StudentCodeSourceTree.png)

 ## Lab Overview ##

 ### Abstract ###
 In this lab you will learn how to replace existing master pages and page layouts which have been deployed to an On-Premises SharePoint Server via Modules in a Full Trust Solution.
 This will involve deploying new files to replace those deployed via Modules and updating the existing usages of these files to remove the dependancy on the files which were deployed via decalarative means.

 ### Learning Objectives ###
 After completing the exercises in this lab, you will be able to:
   - Upload new master pages to a SharePoint site via CSOM
     + Update the master pages for a given SharePoint site
   - Upload new page layouts to a SharePoint site via CSOM
-    + Update existing page instances to use the new page laouts
+    + Update existing page instances to use the new page layouts
     + Set the available and default page layouts for a SharePoint WCM site

 **Estimated time to complete this lab: *40 minutes*.**